 Advisors in the Student Accessibility Centre serve as Dalhousie's experts on student accessibility and accommodation (www.dal.ca/access).
-Their work is governed by Dalhousie's Student Accommodations Policy to support student learning:
+Their work is governed by Dalhousie's Student Accommodation Policy to support student learning.
+They work with students who request accommodation as a result of: